Zalarian/Nim/doc/tut2.rst

   echo student[]

 Inheritance is done with the `object of` syntax.
-Multiple inheritance is currently not supported.
-If an object type has no suitable ancestor, `RootObj` can be used as its ancestor, but this is only a convention.
+Multiple inheritance is currently **not** supported.
+If an object type has no suitable ancestor, `RootObj` can be used as its ancestor, but this is only by convention.
 Objects that have no ancestor are implicitly `final`.
 You can use the `inheritable` pragma to introduce new object roots apart from `system.RootObj`.
 (This is used in the GTK wrapper for instance.)